pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 Tuesday - Finished PLB, man it really was a mindbending exercise to implement the closures!
 So proud of myself, finally stayed disciplined enough to make it through the whole thing.
 Started PLC, couldn't keep myself from breaking the schedule.
 I haven't really kept up with it so far.

+Thursday - Finished HW6 in week 1 of PLC, was kinda easy actually.
+I think it's because of my previous experience with OOP, didn't take more than a couple of hours.
+Should probably stick to the schedule more starting next week.
+Hope to finish PLC this week.
+As I am in week 3 already and several of the other courses have been stuck on week 1 I think I need to revise my strategy a bit.
+Specific dedicated study hours could be useful here.
+Tomorrow I will be working with N2T.

 ---
 - [Nand to Tetris Part I](https://www.coursera.org/learn/build-a-computer)